ExgnosisClasses/JavaWeek1/Labs/Lab 6-1 Objects/Lab 6-1 Objects.md

 class Student {}
 ```

-Int the `main()` method, create two student objects and print them out.
+In the `main()` method, create two student objects and print them out.
 Java has no idea how to print out a `Student` object so it just prints out the address of the object on the heap instead.

 ```java
 public static void main(String[] args) {